 - Stool test—to check for blood in the stool

-- Endoscopy—a thin, lighted tube is inserted down the throat to examine the digestive tract and collect tissue samples
+- Upper GI endoscopy—a thin, lighted tube is inserted down the throat to examine the digestive tract and collect tissue samples

 - Nasogastric lavage—a tube placed through the nose and into the stomach removes contents to check for bleeding